COVID-19 Update - Planning Committee meetings

 The advice below applies to:

-Please note – only one person from each of the above groups can speak.
+Please note – only one person from each of the above groups can speak at a planning meeting.
 If the applicant is a town or parish council, then only one representative can speak, not one for the applicant and one for the town or parish council.
 That one speaker will be allowed only three minutes to speak.
 Where an application is on the boundary of one or more parishes, then speakers will be allowed from each parish, and the applicant will be allowed the same total time to speak.

 If I want to speak, how do I arrange it?

-We write to applicants, agents, supporters and objectors a week before the meeting.
-If you want to speak you need to telephone 01529 304807 (answer phone service).
+The Planning Department will write to applicants, agents and supporters and objectors a week before the meeting.
+If you wish to speak at committee, you need to email.
+You have from the day the Committee agenda is published - usually 6 working days before the meeting - until 12 noon 2 working days before the meeting.
 This is the only way you can register a request to speak at a planning meeting.
-You must call by 12 noon on the Friday before the Committee Meeting.

 Only one person from each of the three groups is allowed to speak.
 If there is more than one objector/ supporter, we advise that they nominate a spokesperson.
 If no agreement can be made, then the first person to register their request will be the person allowed to speak.
 We will try to facilitate contact where there is more than one person per group wishing to speak.
-We will call you back to confirm meeting arrangements.
-To help ensure fair proceedings, we cannot accept late requests to speak.
+The Democratic Services team will call you back to confirm meeting arrangements.
+To help ensure fair proceedings, late requests to speak will only be accepted in exceptional circumstances, with the approval of the Chairman.

 How long does each speaker have?